 Winter is the best time to read up about gardening, which can provide both education and inspiration!
-While people often do their research in the spring, you can be more thoughtful about your garden if you give yourself more time to plan.
-Also, it’s good to have done some research before you order seeds, which should be done soon, as the popular seed varieties often sell out early!
+Many people often do their research in the spring, right before planting, but you can be more thoughtful about your garden if you give yourself more time to plan.
+Also, it’s good to have done some research before you order seeds, as the popular seed varieties often sell out early.

-As you’re reading up, it’s vital to put everything you learn in the context of your own garden.
-Specifically, keep these factors in mind when drilling into garden topics:
+As you’re reading up, try to put everything you learn in the context of your own garden.
+Specifically, keep these factors in mind when doing gardening research:

 - The size of your planting area.
 For smaller gardens, spend more time researching concepts such as vertical gardening, container gardening, and layering your plants.

 - The sunlight levels of your garden.
 For full-sun areas, review the types of vegetable plants that thrive in full sun versus those that are prone to bolting.